DMC 3740 Dark Antique Violet embroidery floss skein

 The antique violet family (DMC 3740 and DMC 3743, Very Light Antique Violet) is specifically useful for stitchers working on reproductions of historical embroidery from traditions that used natural purple dyes: madder-overdyed indigo producing purple, woad combined with other dyes, and the various plant-based purple traditions.
 These historical purples are rarely the clean, bright purples of modern synthetic dyes — they're complex, slightly muted, grayed at the dark end exactly as 3740 is.

-Anchor 872 is an exact match and performs reliably, preserving the specific dark, grayed violet character of 3740.
+Anchor 872 is a precise alternative and performs reliably, preserving the specific dark, grayed violet character of 3740.
 For stitchers who work with Anchor, 872 is the thread to have for this role.
-Madeira 0810 is rated close — and interestingly, this is the same Madeira number cited as the equivalent for DMC 3726 (Dark Antique Mauve), suggesting Madeira's range doesn't differentiate between these two in this area.
+Madeira 0806 is rated close — and interestingly, this is the same Madeira number cited as the equivalent for DMC 3726 (Dark Antique Mauve), suggesting Madeira's range doesn't differentiate between these two in this area.
 Worth comparing physically before substituting in sensitive applications.

 Within DMC, the nearest alternatives are DMC 3743 (Very Light Antique Violet) — considerably lighter and barely tinted with the same quality — and DMC 3042 (Light Antique Violet) for a mid-range value.
 For a deeper dark without the antique quality, DMC 550 (Very Dark Violet) is far more saturated but provides comparable depth.
 DMC 3799 (Very Dark Pewter Gray) offers similar near-neutral darkness in a cooler, more purely gray direction.
 None of these precisely replicate 3740's specific grayed purple-gray quality.